Jazz up leftover chicken by recreating a nut free version of this popular restaurant-style butter chicken in under 30 minutes.

 - 3 green chillies

-- 1 kg chicken pre-cooked, and cut into pieces
+- 1 kg cooked chicken on or off the bone and cut into small pieces

 - 3 tablespoons butter